tobyl/mad402-evals/project-brief.md

 - investment portfolio
 - debtors

 the stages:

-- Case study
+- **Case study**
-  - topic research (make sure you understand the topic!)
+  - Topic research (make sure you understand the topic!)
-  - prior art (what apps out there are similar, how do they work, what is the value proposition, how do they make money?)
+  - Prior art (what apps out there are similar, how do they work, what is the value proposition, how do they make money?)
-  - design/ui/ux research (choose 2 - 3 mockups on dribbble to use as design inspiration)
+  - Design/ui/ux research (choose 2 - 3 mockups on dribbble to use as design inspiration)
-  - user personas (who is the target audience? who is the ideal user for this app?)
+  - User personas (who is the target audience? who is the ideal user for this app?)

-- Design project #2
+- **Design project #2**
-  - initial sketches
+  - Initial sketches
-  - full wireframe
+  - Full wireframe

-- Practical exam #2
+- **Practical exam #2**
-  - high fidelity mockup
+  - High fidelity mockup
+  - Interactions
-  - interactions
+  - Variables
-  -
+  - Simple animations